NotCodr/NotCodr/README.md

 #### 🧠 Delegate &nbsp;·&nbsp; Founder &amp; Builder &nbsp;·&nbsp; <sub><i>stealth</i></sub>
 An agentic AI knowledge layer for project teams in a high-stakes vertical (will be revealed soon).
 Solving the "human FAQ" problem — where senior engineers spend hours per day answering questions stakeholders should be able to ask the system directly.
 Role-aware, multi-party, designed for the messy reality of how decisions actually get made.

-- 🔒 Role-based information disclosure.
-Every stakeholder sees what they're authorised to, phrased for their role
-- 🚧 In active development, more coming in August 2026
+- 🚧 In active development, more coming in August 2026.
+- Website launch: August
+- Hiring: Latter Q3 2026

 `stealth · DM for details`